 These magic bars freeze really well.
 In fact, I recommend freezing them to help the gooey ingredients mesh together.
 It also makes cutting them a LOT easier!

-Yes, condensed milk is gluten free.
-As always, you want to read the label in case a manufacturer changes its ingredients.
+Yes, condensed milk is gluten-free.
+You always want to read the label if a manufacturer changes its ingredients.

 Gluten Free Magic Bars